AbhijitChallapalli/CSE-5306-DS-PA2-URLShortener/README.md

 ## Important: Testing Guide

-**All test commands are organized in dedicated txt files.** Follow these for step-by-step testing:
+**All test commands are organized in dedicated txt files.
+All of them are Git Bash or works on mac terminal** Follow these for step-by-step testing:

 - [`microservices_http_runs.txt`](microservices_http_runs.txt) - This file has all the run commands for microservice architecture with all the functional requirements executed in order.
 - [`layered_grpc_runs.txt`](layered_grpc_runs.txt) - This file has all the run commands for layered architecture with all the functional requirements executed in order.